opencanarias/taple-docsite/docs/discover/overview.md

 ![Net overview](../img/net-overview.png)

 ## TAPLE Node
 Running instance of a TAPLE compliant application and therefore implementing the TAPLE communication protocol, it can be part of a TAPLE network and can exchange information with other TAPLE nodes.
-A TAPLE node can be an standalone application running on a server, an app on a user's mobile phone, or a service on an IoT device.
+A TAPLE node can be an standalone application running on a server, an app on a user's mobile phone, or a service on an IoT gateway.

 ## TAPLE Core
 Reference library that implements most of the TAPLE functionality.
 An application that wants to be part of a TAPLE network can make use of this library from the API it exposes.
 Some of its functions are: